A Serious Betting Breakdown of the Belichick Hoodie Prop

 Also, another factor that is in play is when they return from commercial break, they often show the logos of advertisers on the screen with a wide shot of the field in the background.
 If they show Bud Light, there’s a good chance that guy with the cool voice says “Bud Light…dilly dilly,” adding a couple more to our total for insurance.

-Note: This prop is no longer on the board at BetDSI.
+Note: This prop is no longer on the board.
 More information can be found here.

 National Anthem Over/Under

-With Alecia Moore, aka P!nk, set to perform the National Anthem, Bovada has set the over/under for how long it will take her to sing it.
+With Alecia Moore, aka P!nk, set to perform the National Anthem, oddsmakers have set the over/under for how long it will take her to sing it.
 This prop is always a fan favorite.

 This line has remained the same since opening a couple weeks back, so it doesn’t appear that any sharp anthem bettors have come through yet.
 Sharp anthem bettors… I believe that is how they came up with the words moron and oxymoron.